Rickaym/manim-sideview/README.md

 _That's it, folks!_

-If you have any questions or find any issues, create a GitHub issue [here](https://github.com/Rickaym/manim-sideview/issues/new), seek support through the extension
-[development discord server](https://discord.gg/UmnzdPgn6g/) or you can ping `@Neo#1844` with a question on the official manim community discord server.
+If you have any questions or find any issues, create a GitHub issue [here](https://github.com/Rickaym/manim-sideview/issues/new), seek support through the extension [development discord server](https://discord.gg/UmnzdPgn6g) or you can ping `@rick.aym` with a question on the official manim community discord server.

 ## Rendering Scenes